Austin History Center

 The Austin History Center celebrated its 50th anniversary in 2005.
 As of 2008 it houses thousands of documents, photographs, maps, artifacts, and personal histories.
 It features special exhibits and speakers on a regular basis.

 The historic library building was added to the National Register of Historic Places on May 6, 1993.
 A Texas Historical Commission marker placed in front of the library identifies it as a Texas Historic Landmark recorded in 1993.

+In 2025, the Austin History Center moved into the former John Henry Faulk Central Library building.
+A grand reopening ceremony was held on December 7th, 2025.

 Interior architecture and design

 Loggia fresco

 The front entrance to the Austin History Center has a loggia, an exterior covered corridor, supported by Corinthian column arches that complement its architectural style.
 Accomplished local craftsmen contributed to the design of the original building.
 Among these local craftsmen, Harold “Bubi” Jessen hand-painted a fresco on the ceiling of the loggia.
 The plaster of the groin vaulted ceiling features winged horses and curved flowing lines.
 Bubi Jessen came to Austin, Texas as a child from Germany.
 He attended the University of Texas as an architecture student.
 He later became an instructor and designed more than 20 buildings for the University of Texas.
 Jessen was also the author of a children's book titled “Humbert the Lion”.